All Episodes

 I don't know why we're trusting them.

-And I think that remember, they're the ones that let all these terrorists out of prison.
+And I think that, remember, they're the ones that let all these terrorists out of prison.

 We had thousands of them released by the Taliban.

-Leon Panetta's probably not wrong.
+Leon Panetta is probably not wrong.

 I don't know if it'll be Joe or whoever is in his place.

-There was a report of a uh 25-year-old journalist student over there who's a citizen who's already saying he doesn't know if he can trust the United States because of he had family members that were killed.
+There was a report of a 25-year-old journalist student over there who's a citizen who's already saying he doesn't know if he can trust the United States because he had family members that were killed.

 So you can already see that they're trying to turn the citizens against us again.